 The Group reviews the business performance based on the type of products and services of the strategic business units which represent its reportable operating segments.
 For the purpose of impairment testing, goodwill acquired through business combinations is allocated to the following Group's cash generating unit ("CGU") which is also reportable operating segment, which represent the lowest level within the Group at which goodwill is monitored for internal management purposes.

-7. Intangible Assets (Cont'd)
+7. INTANGIBLE ASSETS (CONTINUED)

-(a) Goodwill on consolidation (Cont'd)
+(a) Goodwill on consolidation (Continued)

-Impairment of goodwill (Cont'd)
+Impairment of goodwill (Continued)

 The carrying amount of goodwill allocated to the CGU of the Group, according to operating segment is as follows: